-- 1. Create a pioneer federated digital infrastructure for advanced materials for data and computational tools related to advanced materials research and development, demonstrating several use cases; - 1.
-Give researchers from industry and academia access to interoperable heterogeneous FAIR88 data sources and computational tools that support the workflows for the design and development of advanced materials; - 2.
-Address the requirements of experimental workflows for high-quality, well-structured and documented primary data by providing tailored solutions to experimentalists; - 3.
-Provide a framework to support self-driving labs using the digital infrastructure, enabling to use of state-of-the-art AI technologies and predictive modelling techniques in industry and academia; - 4.
-Devise a mechanism for long term sustainability and expansion to future use cases.
+1. Create a pioneer federated digital infrastructure for advanced materials research and development, demonstrating use cases facilitating industrial uptake and offering a feedback loop to academic research;

+- 2. Give researchers from industry and academia access to interoperable, heterogeneous and FAIR data sources and computational tools that support the workflows for the design and development of advanced materials; - 3.
+Address the requirements of experimental workflows for high-quality, well-structured and documented primary data by providing tailored solutions to experimentalists; - 4.
+Provide a framework to support self-driving labs using the digital infrastructure, enabling to use of state-of-the-art AI technologies and predictive modelling techniques in industry and academia; - 5.
+Devise mechanisms for long term sustainability and expansion to future use cases.